MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-apple-provisioning-profile-v1.md

 **`provProfileSourceRepository`** - **Provisioning profile**<br>
 `string`.
 Required when `provisioningProfileLocation == sourceRepository`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the provisioning profile that was uploaded to `Secure Files` to install on the macOS agent.
-Or, select the provisioning profile from the source repository or specify the local path to a provisioning profile on the macOS agent.
+Select the provisioning profile from the source repository or specify the local path to a provisioning profile on the macOS agent.
 <!-- :::editable-content-end::: -->
 <br>